Rumpunzel/rpg-thingy/characters/talents/wilderness.md

 ### Hunter

-While attacking, you may create banes from excess successes for free, without spending Favor.
+While attacking, you may create banes from excess successes for free, without spending Iron.

 ### Guerilla Tactics